noncom/sx-tubes-manual/README_v0.0.1.md

 ## Requester Device

-Requesting particular items from the whole Grid.
+Requesters are Grid Elements that are responsible for requesting particular items from the whole Grid.

-Structure:
-1. Is a __Minecraft Piston__
+The central block of a Requester tube device is the Requester Piston, which is just a normal __Minecraft Piston__.
+It is recognized as a tube Requester device if it is:
-2. Connected to a Grid by a Glass Tube
+1. Connected to a Grid by a Glass Tube
-3. Has an inventory block in front of it, for example a Chest.
+2. Has an inventory block in front of it, for example a Chest.
-4. Has a Control Sign on it that describes and configures the device.
+3. Has a Control Sign on it that describes and configures the device.

 If Dynamic Device Modification is on, Requester Device can be reconfigured in a working Grid.
 Just destroy the Control Sign and re-program it.